AlonsoVallejo/ESP32_IoT_GreenHouse/readme.md

   - Use the **Up** and **Down** buttons to adjust values.
   - Use the **ESC** button to save changes and exit the menu.
 - Automatically saves updated settings to the backend server when exiting the menu.

+### WiFi Settings Menu
+- Allows user-friendly WiFi configuration and connection:
+  - **Scan for available 2.4GHz WiFi networks** and display them in a scrollable list.
+  - **Select a network** using the Up/Down buttons and Select to confirm.
+  - **Enter password** for the selected network using Up/Down to change character, Select to move to next character, and ESC to go back or confirm.
+  - **Connect to WiFi** and receive feedback ("Connecting...", "Success!", or "Failed!").
+  - **Disconnect from current WiFi** if desired.
+- Navigation:
+  - **Up/Down**: Move through SSID list or change password character.
+  - **Select**: Confirm selection or move to next character.
+  - **ESC**: Go back, cancel, or confirm password entry.
+- Credentials are **saved to NVS/EEPROM** after a successful connection.
+- On boot, the ESP32 **automatically tries to connect with saved credentials** before showing the WiFi setup screen.

 ### Irrigation Control
 - Automatically activates the irrigation system based on temperature and humidity thresholds.